phreed/gaigen-clojure/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Fred Eisele

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the GNU Public License, the same as the original gaigen.